Hua Guofeng's cult of personality: Failing cult and political ousting

 Hua Guofeng's cult of personality ultimately failed due to several key factors.
 Firstly, his reliance on Maoist rhetoric and symbolism appeared increasingly outdated as China began to shift towards reform and modernization.
 Secondly, the cult of personality failed to resonate deeply with the public or within the Communist Party.
 Party officials were growing weary of the extreme cultism that characterized the Mao era, and Hua's attempts to establish his own cult of personality seemed out of touch with this new direction.
 The contradiction of Hua eliminating Jiang Qing, Mao's wife, while simultaneously aligning himself with Mao's legacy was another apparent factor that led to the failure of his personality cult.

 The rise of Deng Xiaoping was pivotal in undermining Hua Guofeng's political position, and bringing an end to his personality cult.
 Rehabilitated in July 1977, Deng quickly gained influence within the Communist Party by championing economic reforms and advocating for China's opening to the world.
 His pragmatic approach and vision for modernization resonated strongly with both the party elite and the general public, causing support for Hua to wane.
-At the Third Plenary Session of the 11th CPC Central Committee in December 1978, Deng effectively took control of the party by consolidating his power and marginalizing Hua, who was unofficially replaced by Deng as China's paramount leader in the session.
+At the Third Plenary Session of the 11th Central Committee in December 1978, Deng effectively took control of the party by consolidating his power and marginalizing Hua, who was unofficially replaced by Deng as China's paramount leader in the session.

 With Hua being replaced by Deng as the leader of China, his personality cult completely collapsed, most notably evidenced by the removal of most of his portraits.
 Hua's power then continued to decline after 1978.
 In June 1981, he was replaced as Chairman of the Chinese Communist Party by Hu Yaobang and was demoted to the position of junior Vice Chairman.
 This post was subsequently abolished in 1982, leaving him as an ordinary member of the Central Committee.
 At the 16th Party Congress in 2002, although Hua was listed as a delegate, he was notably absent, reportedly due to illness.
 He made a return at the 17th Congress in 2007.
 Hua Guofeng died on 20 August 2008 in Beijing, China.